Why You Need This Test

 Preventing Future Problems

 Ultrasound alone is not a complete prostate examination; it's used to investigate abnormalities found by other tests.
 Even if no problems show up on your ultrasound scan, continue to have regular prostate exams.
-The American Cancer Society recommends yearly digital rectal exams for men over age 40 and yearly PSA blood tests for men over age 50.

 Notice: Information on this web site is provided for informational purposes only and is not a substitute for professional medical advice.
 You should not use the information on this web site for diagnosing or treating a medical or health condition.
 If you have or suspect you have a medical problem, promptly contact your professional healthcare provider.